Risks for lung cancer

 • welding fumes

-Some industries use many chemicals, so it is difficult for researchers to know which ones increase the risk for lung cancer.
+Some industries use many chemicals, so it is difficult to know which ones increase the risk for lung cancer.
 People who work in the following industries have the highest risk for lung cancer:

 • rubber manufacturing